Pedginald/Survey-Form/README.md

-# Survey-Form
+# Trading-survey
-A survey form build, allowing the user to input data
+A stock trading survey, to gather data regarding the behaviours of different types of traders.